Non R-covered Anosov flows in hyperbolic 3-manifolds are quasigeodesic: Applications

 This can be done for any pseudo-Anosov flow in any manifold.
 When $M$ is hyperbolic and $\varphi$ has an upper bound on the cardinality of sets of pairwise freely homotopic periodic orbits, then in \cite{Fe7} we produced a group invariant Peano curve roughly as follows: Identify $\mt$ with $\oo \times \rrrr$ where $\rrrr$ corresponds to the flow direction.
 Reparametrize the flow direction to be $(-1,1)$ so $\mt$ is parametrized as $\oo \times (-1,1)$.
 Then extend this model to

+using the flow ideal compactification.
 The fundamental group $\pi_1(M)$ naturally acts on $\D$.
-In \cite{Fe5} we consider a quotient space of $\partial \D$ using the stable and unstable foliations of $\varphi$ (thought of as one dimensional foliations in $\oo$).
+In \cite{Fe6,Fe7} we consider a quotient space of $\partial \D$ using the stable and unstable foliations of $\varphi$ (thought of as one dimensional foliations in $\oo$).
 Let this quotient be